Skip to Content

 • Dairy free milk – use whatever your go-to dairy free milk is.
 I typically use cashew milk or almond milk, but you could also use oat milk, coconut milk (in the carton, not the can) or flax milk.

 • Ground flax – ground flax (plus the dairy free milk) replace eggs in this recipe, making it egg free.
 You can use pre-ground flax (sometimes called flax meal) or you can grind your own flax using a coffee grinder.
+You could also use chia seeds as a substitution.

 • Maple syrup – maple syrup helps to sweeten the muffins (so they are sweet but not overly sweet).
 You could also use date syrup or honey (not vegan).
 I have not tried this recipe with a low carb liquid sweetener, but you could try that as well.

 • Oat flour – oat flour is a fine flour made from oats.
 If you don’ have oat flour in your kitchen you can make your own using a high-speed blender!
-If you need this to be gluten free, be sure your oat flour is also labeled gluten free.
+If you need this to be gluten free, be sure your oat flour is labeled gluten free.

 • Rolled oats (sometimes called old fashioned oats) – the oats are super filling and really help to make these banana blueberry oatmeal muffins a substantial snack or meal.
 You can also use quick oats in a pinch.
 Note if you need this to be a gluten free recipe, be sure to find certified gluten free oats (this ensures they weren’t processed in a plant with other gluten based grains).